\$1 0 level 0 level margin: 0 - 0 0 0

 When printing a PC-relative global symbol reference, print it as an offset from the leading symbol.

-Only works with an X86 linked image.
+Only works with PowerPC objects or X86 linked images.

 Example: